PLK2/Security-Atlas/02-Case-Study-Bitcoin-Singlesig.md

 # Case Study: Bitcoin Key Management for a Single-Signature Wallet

 Below is a simple configuration for a bitcoin wallet requiring a single signature.
-Every node is an object (device, person, password, etc) in a chain of custody for the "Wallet-Single-Sig" (the utxo or treasure that is being protected).
+Every node is an object (device, person, password, etc) in a chain of custody culminating with the `Wallet-Single-Sig` (the utxo or treasure that is being protected).

 You can download the text files I used for this here: [_case-studies/bitcoin-singlesig](_case-studies/bitcoin-singlesig).